VladVA: Discriminative Fine-tuning of LVLMs: Method

 \subsection{How does the model's behavior change?}

-Building upon the analysis from Sec.~\ref{ssec:background}, we show that our training approach elicits the following \textit{behavioral} changes: (1) The summary token - vision tokens' attention increases in density.
+Building upon the analysis from Sec.~\ref{ssec:background}, we show that our training approach elicits the following \textit{behavioral} changes: (1) The attention map between the summary and vision tokens increases in density.
 (2) Both the entropy of the output distribution of the summary token and the spread of the cumulative variance of the embeddings increase.

 \textbf{The attention map densification}, as exemplified in Fig.~\ref{fig:retrieval-prompts}, shows that, for discriminative tasks, the model gathers evidence from all parts of the image in order to correctly encode the information therein.
 This is not needed for generation, as at every generation step, the model can ``peak back'' at the vision tokens and select the required information.